nRF51822Bluetooth low energy and 2.4GHz proprietary SoC

 The advantage of the nRFgo development platform is that it can be used accross all nrF51 series devices as well as older (nRF24L and nRF8000) series of nRF devices.
 If you have used other nRF devices there is no need to replace the nRFgo starter kit and even if you are new to nRF devices but plan to use different variants nRFgo gives you a common HW platform to work on accross your products.nRFgo mother board is complimented by a nRFgo studio a PC program enabling you to control and program a number of attached nRFgo kits, run various tests and control supply level to the development kits.

-For more details please download the nRF51822 starter kit user guide. (this will require that we put the user guide out separately, not as part of the installer as today) (this link requires mypage login, if you don't already have a mypage account, choose 'new user' and follow the instructions)
+For more details please download the nRF51822 starter kit user guide (this link requires mypage login, if you don't already have a mypage account, choose 'new user' and follow the instructions).

 The nRF51 series are supported by an extensive offering of Software.
 By using nRF51 devices you get free access to pre-qualified Bluetooth Smart as well as ANT protocol stacks for use in your nRF51 applications.
 The wireless protocol stacks are paired with the nRF51 Software Development Kit (SDK) which forms a common code base for all devices in the nRF51 series.

 A SoftDevice is precompiled and linked binary software implementing a wireless protocol.
 While it is software, application developers have minimal compile-time dependence on its features.
 The unique hardware and software supported framework, in which it executes, provides run-time isolation and determinism in its behavior.
 These characteristics make the interface comparable to a hardware peripheral abstraction with a functional, programmatic interface.